Soviet atomic bomb project: Soviet intelligence management in the Manhattan Project

 In 1945, the Soviet intelligence obtained rough blueprints of the first U.S. atomic device.
-Alexei Kojevnikov has estimated, based on newly released Soviet documents, that the primary way in which the espionage may have sped up the Soviet project was that it allowed Khariton to avoid dangerous tests to determine the size of the critical mass: "tickling the dragon's tail", as it was called in the U.S., consumed a good deal of time and claimed at least two lives; see Harry Daghlian and Louis Slotin.
+Alexei Kojevnikov has estimated that the primary way in which the espionage may have sped up the Soviet project was that it allowed Khariton to avoid dangerous tests to determine the size of the critical mass.
+These tests in the U.S., known as "tickling the dragon's tail", consumed a good deal of time and claimed at least two lives; see Harry Daghlian and Louis Slotin.

 The published Smyth Report of 1945 on the Manhattan Project was translated into Russian, and the translators noted that a sentence on the effect of "poisoning" of Plutonium-239 in the first (lithograph) edition had been deleted from the next (Princeton) edition by Groves.
 This change was noted by the Russian translators, and alerted the Soviet Union to the problem (which had meant that reactor-bred plutonium could not be used in a simple gun-type bomb like the proposed Thin Man).

 One of the key pieces of information, which Soviet intelligence obtained from Fuchs, was a cross-section for D-T fusion.
 This data was available to top Soviet officials roughly three years before it was openly published in the Physical Review in 1949.
 However, this data was not forwarded to Vitaly Ginzburg or Andrei Sakharov until very late, practically months before publication.
 Initially both Ginzburg and Sakharov estimated such a cross-section to be similar to the D-D reaction.
 Once the actual cross-section become known to Ginzburg and Sakharov, the Sloika design become a priority, which resulted in a successful test in 1953.